 International trade is essential to expanding businesses and accelerating economic growth in today's globalized economy.
+However, there are certain risks associated with import and export businesses.

 And this is why, Importers and exporters turn to import export insurance, a vital financial tool that offers protection against a variety of contingencies, in order to reduce these risks.